top of page

 The first-class swimming pool on the Queen Mary is said to be one of the most haunted places on the ship.
 It’s reported that multiple people died in the pool.
 Despite this, there are no reported deaths in the logs of the Queen Mary.

-One of the most common drowns supposedly took place in the first-class pool and involved a young girl called Jackie, who, it is said, drowned in the pool.
+One of the most common drownings supposedly took place in the first-class pool and involved a young girl called Jackie, who, it is said, drowned in the pool.
 Guests have reported hearing the giggling of a young girl around the pool and seeing wet, child-sized footsteps leading away from the pool.
-There are no official records of Jackie having ever drowned onboard the Queen Mary.
+There are no official records of Jackie having ever drowned on board the Queen Mary.

 There are also stories about a lady in her 50s or 60s who supposedly drowned in the first-class pool.
 She is often seen by guests wearing black and white.